 - Tuck wings under hens; tie legs together.
 Place on a rack in a greased shallow roasting pan.
 Place remaining stuffing in a greased 1-1/2-cup baking dish; cover and set aside.
 Add poultry seasoning and remaining salt to remaining butter.

 - Spoon some butter mixture over hens.
 Bake, uncovered, at 350° for 40 minutes, basting twice with butter mixture.

-- Stir steak sauce and reserved pineapple juice into remaining butter mixture; baste hens.
-Bake reserved stuffing with hens for 30 minutes, basting hens twice.
+- Add steak sauce and reserved pineapple juice to any remaining butter mixture; baste hens.
+Bake reserved stuffing with hens for 30 minutes, basting hens occasionally with remaining butter mixture.

-- Uncover stuffing; baste hens with the remaining butter mixture.
-Bake 15-20 minutes longer or until a thermometer reads 185° for hens and 165° for stuffing in hens.
+- Uncover stuffing; bake 15-20 minutes longer or until a thermometer reads 185° for hens and 165° for stuffing in hens.
 Remove hens from pan; keep warm.

 - Pour drippings into a saucepan; skim fat.
-Combine the cornstarch, brown sugar, water and lemon juice until smooth; add to the drippings.
-Bring to a boil; cook and stir for 1-2 minutes or until thickened.
+Combine cornstarch, brown sugar, water and lemon juice; add to the drippings.
+Bring to a boil; cook and stir 1-2 minutes or until thickened.
 Serve with hens and stuffing.
-Yield: 2 servings.

 Nutrition Facts1 each: 1343 calories, 82g fat (48g saturated fat), 465mg cholesterol, 2034mg sodium, 80g carbohydrate (40g sugars, 4g fiber), 72g protein.